What to do if…

 Do not do these things

-- Do not take someone else’s medication (including leftover antibiotics or painkillers) to “see if it helps”.
+- Do not take someone else’s medicine, including leftover antibiotics or painkillers.

-- Do not try to insert anything into your urethra or attempt catheterisation yourself unless you have been specifically trained and told to do so for this situation.
+- Do not insert anything into your urethra or try to catheterise yourself unless you have been specifically trained and told to do this for this situation.

 - Do not ignore this or try to sleep it off.